MayaUWI/Maya.UWI.github.io/README.md

 * Scrapped Planned sql schema...
 Reviewed and Reconstructed [New Schema's]("https://docs.google.com/document/d/1037-ddsonv-Jqjo_1Z0Y59nhM1KTjyBACSI7nKGEpk4/edit?usp=sharing")
 * Spent 8 hours bringing the 2 functions GpaAdapter and SQLDataBaseHelper to par with previous content(capabilities).
 * Pushed current work to show work is/was being done to the scrum master
-* Decide whether to make a general adapter that handles all table creation,deletion and update with the same functions. or create separate functions for all 7 tables (... probably not the latter)
-Did create separate functions for all.
+* ~~Decide whether to make a general adapter that handles all table creation,deletion and update with the same functions. or create separate functions for all 7 tables (... probably not the latter)~~ Did create separate functions for all.
 Seemed the cleanest,safest and easiest to document route.
 * Learned a lot about the Cursor interface [Google Developers 1]("https://developer.android.com/reference/android/database/Cursor#getColumnIndexOrThrow(java.lang.String)")and [Google Developers 2]("https://google-developer-training.gitbooks.io/android-developer-fundamentals-course-concepts/content/en/Unit%204/101_c_sqlite_database.html")

 * My tasks :
-	* Add functionality to course detail page- Got assigned to Christopher
+	* [ ] Add functionality to course detail page- Got assigned to Christopher
-	* Create year detail page UI- (was assigned originally to Michael) Completed
+	* [x] Create year detail page UI- (was assigned originally to Michael)
-	* Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)- Completed
+	* [x] Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)
-	* Write to sqlite- In progress- Completed
+	* [x] Write to sqlite- In progress
-	* Access and pull from sqlite- In progress
+	* [ ] Access and pull from sqlite- In progress
-	* Update sql data and reflect in correct fields- Blocked
+	* [ ] Update sql data and reflect in correct fields- Blocked

 ### 25th October 2018